FIRSTRobotics/fms-manual/source/event-manager/match-play-test/interface.rst

 .. image:: images/interface-10.png

 The Timeout button has additional options available via a dropdown.
-Details on each dropdown option are as follows:

 * *Timeout Start* - start a timeout with the given length according to the "Options" tab
-* *Timeout Start without Display -* start a timeout without changing the Audience Display
+* *Timeout Start without Display* - start a timeout without changing the Audience Display (avoids interrupting portions of the event in progress, like an award ceremony)

 In Playoff matches, starting a timeout will prompt for additional information about the associated source of the timeout.
 The countdown clock will not start until the source is selected and Start Timeout is pressed.